pytorch/pytorch/docs/source/notes/cuda.rst

 :class:`torch.cuda.make_graphed_callables`.

-:class:`torch.cuda.graph` is a simple, versatile context manager that captures whatever CUDA work you run in its context. :class:`~torch.cuda.graph` requires that you manually manage the graph's input and output memory.
-MAKE THIS CLEARER WITH COMMENTS Warming up the workload to be captured by running a few eager iterations before capture is also required.
+:class:`torch.cuda.graph` is a simple, versatile context manager that captures CUDA work in its context.
+Before capture, warm up the workload to be captured by running a few eager iterations.
 Warmup must occur on a side stream.
+Because the graph reads from and writes to the same memory addresses in every replay, you must maintain long-lived references to tensors that hold input and output data during capture.
+To run the graph on new input data, copy new data to the capture's input tensor(s), replay the graph, then read the new output from the capture's output tensor(s).
 Example::

     g = torch.cuda.CUDAGraph()

     # Placeholder input used for capture
-    static_input = torch.zeros((10,), device="cuda")
+    static_input = torch.empty((5,), device="cuda")

     # Warmup before capture
     s = torch.cuda.Stream()